wrattler/wrattler/aiassistants/README.md

 (or `docker rm` to remove a stopped process that, for some mysterious reason, is hanging around and blocking things...).

-Once you add your new AI assistant, you can run `docker-compose build` and `dokcer-compose up` again.
+Once you add your new AI assistant, you can run `docker-compose build` and `docker-compose up` again.
 This should be faster, because Docker will only need to rebuild one of the Docker images (the one with AI assistants).